Download the 2023 Information Package

 - No refunds will be issued under any circumstances.

-- Video: Entrants are encourages to share videos of their work that help to communicate the project.
-It is preferred that the video is shared via web link (e.g. YouTube, Vimeo), but we will accept direct uploads in .mov, .mp4 or .mpg format with a file size less than 1 GB.
+- Video: Entrants are encouraged to share videos of their work that help to communicate the project.
+It is preferred if the video is shared via web link (e.g. YouTube, Vimeo), but we will accept direct uploads in .mov, .mp4 or mpg format with a file size less than 1 GB.
 NOTE: Images and videos are primarily for the jurors to get a better representation and thorough understanding of your projects.
 If there are any images or videos that should not be published – should your entry be shortlisted – make sure to add DO NOT PUBLISH in the image/video file name.

-- Project Description: No more than 500 words including objectives and how they were met, design challenges, technological and/or material innovations, social and environmental impact.
-Project descriptions must NOT contain the name or logo of the designer, architect, firm, company, client or manufacturer.
+- Project description: Include objectives and how they were met, design challenges, technological and/or material innovations, social and environmental impact.

-- Project specs: No more than 300 words including dimensions, materials, fabrication techniques, manufacturing/building process.
+- Project specs: Indicate dimensions, materials, fabrication techniques, manufacturing process.

-Regular Fees: for entries submitted after February 1
+Regular Fees: Entries submitted after the early-bird deadline

-- All other categories: $175 for the first submission; $150 for the second submission; $130 for the third+ submission
+- All other categories – $175 for the first submission; $150 for the second submission; $130 for the third and all subsequent submissions

 Each entry includes a 1-year digital subscription to AZURE Magazine, valued at $25.95 CAD.